Meet The Company

 Ivy is a multifaceted performer who has trained in acting, voice, piano, and dance, and has appeared in many shows across Colorado.

-Ivy is honored to be part of Red Thread, and is thrilled to start her new adventure in Playback Theatre!
+Ivy is honored to be part of Red Thread, and is thrilled at the never ending adventures in Playback Theatre!